steph-inners/steph-inners.github.io/index.md

 ### How RR works
 RR works by defining Document/Record Types, deciding what events might cause them to be able to be destroyed, and determining how long they must be kept before they can be destroyed.
 I.e. a Document is assigned a Document Type, which determine its Cutoff Date and its Retention Period.

+### Definitions
+1. **Document**	Information on a client or account organized into a static (unchanging) visual.
+2. **Record**	Information on a client or account, often recorded in a database (application database or custom database).
+Because a record is not necessarily organized in a static visual like a document, the information may vary in how it is displayed/processed/used.
+A document is a type of record, but a record is not necessarily a document.
+3. **Doc/Record Type**	A category of document or record.
+All documents/records should fall into a single type.
+“Miscellaneous” is not a type.
+4. **Retention Period**		The duration of time after which the record should be deleted following its Cutoff Date.
+5. **Cutoff Date**	 The date/time when the timer starts counting down on a record to be deleted.
+For many records, this is its creation date.
+6. **Retention Trigger**	An event that occurs to trigger the application of a Retention Date.
+E.g. when a client leaves your institution.
+7. **Quality Assurance (QA)**	The process of ensuring that the correct document type is attributed to each document/record.
+8. **Records Manager**	The lucky person who gets to hit “Delete” on records that have reached the end of their retention period.
+9. **Metadata**		Some people think of these as “index fields.”
+This is information about the record/document that contains your client’s data.
+E.g. the date that the record was created, the date it was last modified, the client account # that it relates to, its Document Type… etc.

 ### Why RR?
 1. To reduce the risk of destroying data when it could still be valuable